40-Point Branding Agency Evaluation Checklist

 - Are their brand guidelines practical and actionable, or theoretical documents that get ignored in daily use?

-Pricing Transparency & Scope Management
+Pricing Transparency and Scope Management

 Sample Questions

-Strategic Foundation & Industry Knowledge
+Strategic Foundation and Industry Knowledge

 Sample Questions

-Project Management & Communication
+Project Management and Communication

 Sample Questions